DanielFerguson/helpinghomes.com.au/README.md

 - [ ] User can login through Google.
 - [ ] User can login through Twitter.
 - [ ] User can login through one provider and then another with a conflicting email and it will append to their account.
+- [ ] Add tests for creating, editing, updating and deleting offers
+- [ ] Add tests for creating, editing, updating and deleting points of interest

 ## 💻 Technologies